|Born||in Bree, Flanders, Belgium|

-John Mark Galecki was born in Belgium where his dad was stationed while serving in the U.S. Air Force.
-When he was 3 years old, his family moved to Chicago, Illinois, where he grew up along with his sister Allison (1980) and brother Nick (1982).
-His father then became a teacher for blind veterans in a VA hospital outside of Chicago.
-When Galecki was 16, his father died in an accident.
+John Mark Galecki was born in Bree, Belgium, to American parents; his father was stationed there while serving in the U.S. Air Force.
+When he was three years old, his family moved to Chicago, Illinois, where he grew up with his parents, Mary Lou and Richard Galecki, and siblings, sister Allison (1980) and brother Nick (1982).
+His father was of Polish descent, and his mother's ancestry is Irish and Italian.
+His mother was a mortgage consultant and his father became a teacher for blind veterans in a VA hospital outside of Chicago.
+When Galecki was sixteen, his father died in an accident.

 By that time, his whole family had moved from Chicago to L.A. to support his career.
 But within 10 months they realized they missed Chicago too much, and moved back home.
-Galecki, still just 14, was under contract on a show with Robert Urich called ""American Dreamer" (1990)", so he stayed in L.A.
-Although he was living alone in a studio apartment, he never got into trouble and admitted himself that he was a good kid.
+Galecki, still just 14, was under contract on a show with Robert Urich called "American Dreamer (1990)", so he stayed in L.A.
+Although he was living alone in a studio apartment, he never got into trouble and was a good kid.
 He recalled living alone in L.A. without adult supervision as "not fun" and "quite intimidating and lonely, to be honest.
 But I've always been happiest when I'm working, so..."
 He bought a motorcycle with a mirrored helmet so he could get to work and back, at Paramount studios.

 He always has been very private about his personal life and little is known about past relationships.
 It has only been confirmed that he dated actresses Laura Harris and Kaley Cuoco.
 He isn't on twitter, and Galecki once said, "I don't understand the current frame of mind in our society that seems to say that any action is not of value until it's broadcast somehow."

 He still lives in Los Angeles but is often spotted in Chicago, where his siblings still live.